-Debt can affect businesses of all shapes and sizes, and the best way to deal with financial liabilities will depend on your circumstances and those of your business.
-Keep reading to learn more about business debt, how it can affect you and which business debt solutions you may wish to explore further.
+It affects companies of all shapes and sizes, and the best way to deal with financial liabilities will depend on your circumstances and those of your business.

 What is business debt?

-If you are self-employed, a sole trader or a director of a limited company, business debt is made up of those liabilities that relate to your business activities.
-Business debt can take any one of a wide range of forms from mortgages, rent and utility bills for company premises through to debts relating to stock purchase and everyday essentials.
+If you are self-employed, a sole trader or a director of a limited company, business debt is made up of those liabilities that relate to your activities.
+It can take any one of a wide range of forms from mortgages, rent and utility bills for company premises through to debts relating to the stock purchase and everyday essentials.

 Priority debts may include: